 Airlines are required to follow the regulations as set forth by the Department of Transportation.
-Passengers who are involuntarily bumped are entitled to cash or check compensation if their rescheduled flight will arrive one or more hours later than their original flight time.
+Passengers who are involuntarily bumped are entitled to cash or check compensation if their rescheduled flight arrives one or more hours later than their original flight time.

 For flights within the U.S., passengers who are denied boarding can expect to be paid 200 percent of their one-way ticket fare (not to exceed $675) if their new flight arrives one to two hours later than their original flight.
 If their flight ends up arriving over two hours later than their original flight time, passengers should be paid 400 percent of their one-way fare (not to exceed $1,350).
 For international flights departing from the U.S., it is one to four hours or over four hours, respectively.

-In regards to their original ticket, if passengers prefer to make their own arrangements, they have the right to request a refund, as well as the cash compensation.
+If passengers prefer to make their own arrangements, they have the right to request a refund.

 When passengers volunteer to get bumped, the airlines are not bound by the above requirements.
 You can find more details on the Department of Transportation’s website.

 Keegan wants United Airlines to compensate him for the involuntary bumping to cover his added expenses of about $1,000.
-United is remaining firm in its stand that he was not bumped — he was a no-show.
-It offered him a $400 voucher as compensation.
+United Airlines is remaining firm in its stand that it did not bump Keegan — he was a no-show.
+Still, it offered him a $400 voucher as a goodwill gesture.